paolodenti/k8s-template/README.md

 <ingress ip> admin-k8s-template.io app-k8s-template.io
 ```

+#### Autoscaling

-to check the autoscaling in real time (it takes at least 1 minute to see valid CPU data after applying the autoscaling descriptor)
+To check the autoscaling in real time (it takes at least 1 minute to see valid CPU data after applying the autoscaling descriptor)

 ```bash
 get hpa server-deployment -n k8s-template --watch